Joey Meneses Preview, Player Props: Nationals vs. Marlins

-The Washington Nationals, including Joey Meneses (.333 batting average in his past 10 games), battle starting pitcher Braxton Garrett and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.
+The Washington Nationals and Joey Meneses, who went 1-for-5 with a double and three RBI last time in action, take on Eury Perez and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.

-In his previous game, he went 1-for-5 with an RBI against the Yankees.
+In his most recent game, he racked up three RBI (going 1-for-5 with a double) against the Marlins.

 Joey Meneses Game Info & Props vs. the Marlins